Mermaid: Age of Exploration Americas and polar frontiers

-In 1493, sailing off the coast of Hispaniola, Christopher Columbus spotted three sirens or mermaids (sirenas) which he said were not as beautiful as they are represented, due to some masculine features in their faces, but these are considered to be sightings of manatees.
+In 1493, sailing off the coast of Hispaniola, Christopher Columbus spotted three mermaids (sirenas) which he said were not as beautiful as they are represented due to masculine features in their faces.
+He is widely believed to have seen manatees, not mermaids.
 During Henry Hudson's second voyage on 15 June 1608, members of his crew reported sighting a mermaid in the Arctic Ocean, either in the Norwegian or Barents Seas.
 Dutch explorer David Danell during his expeditions to Greenland in 1652–54 claimed to have spotted a mermaid with "flowing hair and very beautiful", though the crew failed to capture it.